-The name of each hub itself will reflect the domain of the hub.
-The names can be seen as a kind of sub labels of the RUN EU label, and as such be part of the bigger RUN EU brand.
-Since RUN EU is aimed to be sustainable in itself, the key element 'sustainability' with the EIH's will be derived from the main brand.
+The name of each hub itself will reflect the hub's domain.
+The names can be considered sublabels of the R-N EU label, and, as such, be part of the bigger RUN-EU brand.
+Since RUN-EU is aimed at becoming sustainable, the key 'sustainability' element with the EIH's will be derived from the main brand.